6kbvdc/interactive-quiz-python/README.md

 • Building a full console application

 How I used AI:
-I used AI (ChatGPT) as a tutor to clarify syntax, understand Python functions, and debug errors.
-All code, logic, and design decisions were written and implemented by me.
-AI helped me learn faster and check my understanding.
+I used ChatGPT as a learning assistant to understand syntax, debug errors, and improve code structure.
+I designed and implemented the application myself.

 Author:
 Seth Sanyanda